 - Clothing should allow a full range of motion-sitting, bending, reaching, and running-without requiring perpetual readjustment. - Though fashion trends come and go, and societal and public opinions evolve, there are certain body parts that continue to remain private.
-These body parts need to stay covered at school, just as they would in most public spaces. - Clothing must not negatively impact the emotional well-being of others (such as t-shirts with offensive imagery or messages). - From time to time-such as at Exhibitions, concerts, certain field trips, Open Houses and Grandparents & Friends Day-students will be asked to dress in slightly more formal attire. - No bare feet inside the school buildings. - For Athletics: Students should be prepared to participate in athletic attire.
+These body parts need to stay covered at school, just as they would in most public spaces. - Clothing must not negatively impact the emotional well-being of others (such as t-shirts with offensive imagery or messages). - From time to time-such as at Exhibitions, concerts, certain field trips, Open Houses and Grandparents & Friends Day-students will be asked to dress in slightly more formal attire. - No bare feet inside the school buildings. - No hoods, sunglasses, or hats worn in such a way during classtime that impedes a teachers or fellow students' ability to make eye contact with a student. - For Athletics: Students should be prepared to participate in athletic attire.
 No cleats are permitted inside the school buildings.
 Shirts remain on during athletics when we are either hosting events or visiting other schools.